 Let’s take an example to illustrate things more clearly.
-If you have given away 40 percent money as a down payment, now in the situation of default, the lender has to recover only 60 percent amount so he will sell the property for the 60 percent of its total cost.
+If you have given away 40 percent money as a down payment, now in the situation of a hard money loan default, the lender has to recover only 60 percent amount so he will sell the property for 60 percent of its total cost.
 That way, you are denied the down payment.

 Unlike banks, hard money lenders will not give you breathing space.
 As mentioned above, they will rather capitalize on your murky financial standing so that they can have their money as soon as possible.

-The law has it, for example, if the borrower owes 300000 dollars to the lender and the value of the property is 200000 dollars, then the court can give the verdict in favor of your lender.
-Means, you will have to pay him remaining 100000 dollars even after your house no more belongs to you.
+The law has it, for example, if the borrower owes $300,000 to the lender and the value of the property is $200,000, then the court can give the verdict in favor of your lender.
+This means you will have to pay the remaining $100,000 even after your house no more belongs to you.

-By now, it must be very much obvious that defaulting on a hard money loan is probably the worst thing that can ever happen to someone.
+By now, it’s obvious that defaulting on a hard money loan should be avoided whenever possible.
 Without any exaggeration, a single instance of default can turn your life 180-degree upside down because it sticks with you for many years.
 So before giving a call to the next door hard money lender, carefully look into these cons as well.
-Otherwise, you will be landing yourself in a big fat danger.
+Otherwise, you will be landing yourself in a big danger.